digego/extempore/docs/editor-support.rst

 To restart the Extempore process, just ``C-c C-c`` in the ``*extempore*`` buffer where ``extempore`` is running to kill it, then start it up again with ``M-x switch-to-extempore`` (``C-c C-z``).

-For more detail on how to 'program' in Extempore, have a look at this post on `interacting with the Extempore compiler`_.

-.. _interacting with the Extempore compiler: 2012-09-26-interacting-with-the-extempore-compiler.org

 Sublime Text 2